Track the search after action

 Choose RoleWorth if

-- You want one place for decisions, follow-ups, outcomes, and weekly health signals.
+- You want one place for jobs, contacts, companies, follow-ups, outcomes, and weekly health signals.

-- You need interview prep and proof reuse tied to real applications.
+- You need notes, documents, checklists, and activity tied to real applications.

 Choose another tool if